 Q: Is MacMurray College a not-for-profit, brick-and-mortar institution?

-A: Yes, MacMurray is located in Central Illinois and is a four-year, private, liberal arts institution.
-To learn more about us, click here.
+A: Yes, MacMurray is located in central Illinois and is a four-year, private, liberal arts institution.
+Learn more about us.

 Q: When can I apply?

 A: You can apply anytime!
-New students will start classes either in September or January of each academic year unless certain transferring criteria is met.
+New students will start classes in August or January of each academic year.
+The RN to BSN program only starts in August because it is cohort-based.
+Advanced transfer students in other programs may be able to start off-cycle.
 To apply, use our online application.

 Q: Is online education faster than the traditional on-campus program?